To become familiar with mycological culture techniques.

 The fungi are a group of eukaryotic protists that lack chlorophyll.
 We have seen the velvety blue and green growth on rotting oranges and lemons as well as on stale cheeses, the whitish –gray furry outgrowth on bread and jam and the mushrooms in the fields.
 These are the bodies of various fungi.
-Thus fungi have a diversity of morphological appearances, depending on the species.
-Fungi comprise the molds and yeasts.
+Thus, fungi have a diversity of morphological appearances, depending on the species.
+Fungi comprise molds and yeasts.
 Molds are filamentous and multi cellular whereas yeasts are usually unicellular.

 Figure 1: (a) Penicillium growing on apple Figure 1: (b) Rhizopus growing on bread

 The fungi possess rigid cell walls containing chitin, mannan and other polysaccharides.
 The cytoplasmic membrane contains sterols.
 They possess true nuclei with nuclear membrane and paired chromosomes.
 They divide asexually, sexually or by both processes.
 They reproduce by means of spores.
 Fungi that reproduce by asexual spores and sexual pores are called perfect fungi and the fungi that reproduce